Kathryn-cat/starter-academic/content/authors/admin/_index.md

 ### Academics

-Carnegie Mellon University _B.S. in Computer Science with a concentration in Robotics_ class of 2023
+_B.S. in Computer Science with a concentration in Robotics_, class of 2023
-QPA: 4.0/4.0

 Current coursework: